fe-data/fe-docs/docs/getting-started/introduction.rst

 You want to view events and orders on your mobile?
 Use the `FE Admin App <https://fast-events.eu/usage/fe-admin-app/>`_.

-You can also resend, refund, delete, re-create tickets or even create orders.
+Resend, refund, delete, re-create tickets or even create orders.

 Quickly assist users configuring the :doc:`FE Scanner App <../apps/scan>` or :doc:`FE Payment app <../apps/payment>`.